 Both platforms offer great features such as fractional shares and $0 trading commissions.
-These latter features make it so new and less-experienced investors can feel confident that they have the right opportunities to invest and get the most out of every dollar.
+These features allow newer and less-experienced investors to feel confident that they have the right opportunities to invest and get the most out of every dollar.

 However, when you take a peek under the hood, these are vastly different platforms.
-Here's the similarities and differences between M1 Finance vs Public.
+Here are the similarities and differences between M1 Finance vs Public.

 |Account Minimums||$0||$100 for brokerage; $500 for retirement|